 Associated to any ray $\ell\subset \bC^*$ is a formal sum of twisted characters

 Naively, we would like to view $\DT(\ell)$ as a well-defined holomorphic function on the twisted torus $\bT$, and consider the associated time 1 Hamiltonian flow as a Poisson automorphism

-We refer to this as the BPS automorphism associated to the ray $\ell$: making good sense of it is one of the main technical problems we will need to deal with.
+We refer to this as the BPS automorphism associated to the ray $\ell$; making good sense of it is one of the main technical problems we shall need to deal with.